 The TOEFL (or other approved exam) will automatically be assigned to all applicants whose PharmCAS application indicates a native language other than English, but there is a process to request a waiver of this exam.
 Waivers are not automatic and are granted on a case-by-case basis by the College of Pharmacy.
 Contact us at firstname.lastname@example.org for the waiver request form.

 Financing Your Education

-US citizens and permanent residents are provided with financial aid through the federal government by completing the FAFSA.
-International students must secure their own funding for their PharmD education and provide proof of funding for the first year of the PharmD program when their are admitted into the program.
+US citizens and permanent residents may apply for financial aid through the federal government by completing the FAFSA.
+International students must secure their own funding for their PharmD education and submit a financial certification showing their ability to pay for the first year of the PharmD program when their are admitted into the program.
 Check the current cost of attendance.

 All students, including international students, are eligible for College of Pharmacy scholarships.
 Scholarships range from one-time $1,000 scholarships to recurring $11,000 per year scholarships; there are also a very limited number of scholarships that cover the difference between in-state and out-of-state tuition.
 There are no scholarships that cover full tuition.